mapbox/tableauGeocode/README.md

 ### Customization Example

 For reverse geocoding, if you wish to filter to specific countries, you will either need to include a column in your data called "countries" (or similar) or hard code it into your script.
+All edits would need to be made to the [core geocoding script](src/geocode.py).

 **Column-based approach**